kawaz/provide-defer/README.md

 Enhances an asynchronous function with defer capability.

-- `func`: The async function to be enhanced.
+- `func`: The function to be enhanced.
 It receives a `defer` function as its parameter.
 - Returns: A promise that resolves with the result of the original function.

 ### `DeferFunction`